JahsiasWhite/AudioShape/README.md

 TODO:

-- Move audio editing into a context -> Should audio playing in general go in the context?
-YES I THINK SO!!!

 1. I think there's some over lap of 'npm i'.
 Pretty sure react-scripts is in both, probably much more
 2. cleanup react-app, lots of unused stuff
 3. implement testing